Search Space Contraction in Canonical Labeling of Graphs: Graphs and partitions

 \section{Graphs and partitions}

-A (labeled simple) {\em graph} is a pair $(V,E)$, where $V$ is a finite set of \emph{vertices} and $E$ is a set of unordered pairs of vertices called {\em edges}.
-If $(u,v)\in E$, we say that $v$ and $w$ are {\em adjacent} or {\em neighbors}.
+A (simple) {\em graph} is a pair $(V,E)$, where $V$ is a finite set of \emph{vertices} and $E$ is a set of unordered pairs of vertices called {\em edges}.
+If $(u,v)\in E$, we say that $u$ and $v$ are {\em adjacent} or {\em neighbors}.
 A (vertex) {\em colored graph} is a pair $G=(H,\chi)$, where $H$ is a graph and $\chi$ is a function assigning colors to vertices of $H$.
-A more precise definition of the coloring function will be given in (\ref{colgraph}).

 In this paper, $\enne$ will denote the set $\{1,\dots,n\}$, while $\genne$ will denote the set of colored graphs with vertex set $\enne$.
-The whole set of colored graphs will be denoted by $\graphs$.
-Note that any graph is a colored graph in which all vertices have the same color.
+The set of all colored graphs will be denoted by $\graphs$.
+Note that any graph is a colored graph in which all vertices have the same fixed color, and that it is not restrictive to assume that $\chi : \enne\rightarrow\enne$.

-{\em Isomorphisms} of graphs in $\genne$ are permutations of $\{1,\dots,n\}$ preserving adjacency as well as non adjacency.
+An {\em isomorphism} of graphs $G_1,G_2\in\genne$ is a permutation $p$ of $\enne$ such that any two vertices $u$ and $v$ of $G_1$ are adjacent in $G_1$ if and only if $p(u)$ and $p(v)$ are adjacent in $G_2$.
 When considering graphs with colored vertices, isomorphisms must preserve colors, too.
 We will write $G_1\simeq G_2$ when $G_1$ and $G_2$ are isomorphic.
 An \emph{automorphism} is an isomorphism between a graph and itself.
-The \emph{automorphism group} $\textrm{Aut}(G)$ of a graph $G$ is the set of all automorphisms of $G$ with permutation composition as group operation.
+The \emph{automorphism group} $\textrm{Aut}(G)$ of a graph $G$ is the set of all automorphisms of $G$ with permutation composition as the group operation.
+If $\Gamma\subseteq\textrm{Aut}(G)$ is a group of automorphisms of $G$, then $\Gamma$ induces an equivalence relation on the vertices of $G$: two vertices $v,w$ are equivalent if and only if there exists an automorphism in $\Gamma$ which maps $v$ to $w$; the resulting equivalence classes are called the \emph{orbits} of the graph by $\Gamma$.